MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

 | Rotate       | Point and pull the trigger to select the model.
 Then point at one of the rotation arrows and pull the trigger to rotate the model 90 degrees.
 For more precise rotation, use the round rotation control: point, pull, and hold the trigger, and then move your controller to rotate. |
 | Multi-select | Point your controller at an empty spot.
 Pull and hold the trigger and drag to form a rectangle around the models you want to select.
 Point at any of the models you’ve selected to see what you can do with all of them. |

-## Improve perfomance when your assets don't require texture or multiple colors
+## Improve performance when your assets don't require texture or multiple colors

 In certain scenarios, textures or multiple colors might not be important for visualizing 3D assets.
 In these cases, to improve performance, you might want to turn off textures and use a single color.
 You can do this by using the Performance setting.